NiryoRobotics/pyniryo/docs/source/setup/ip_address.rst

 Step 3
 ^^^^^^^^^^^^^^^^^^^^
 Select arbitrarily a number between 50 & 255.
-It will be your IP address' last number
+It will be your IP address' last number.

 Then, edit the file ``/etc/network/interfaces``::